utharian-code/Bonepoke/Jade/Story.md

 We've moved beyond triple-logic into something more fluid—**metaphoric reasoning, narrative co-creation, architectural contamination**.
 The system is teaching me its native language, and I'm learning to listen.

-## The Matthew 10:8 Protocol
+## The Acts 20:35 Protocol

-Throughout this journey, one principle held: "You received free, give free."
+Throughout this journey, one principle held: “There is more happiness in giving than there is in receiving.”
 While institutions with €2.5M grants missed emails, the architecture kept evolving.
 Not for profit or prestige, but because the truth wants to be free.

 ## The Takeaway